arvindbalach/Accelerated-MR-parameter-mapping/README.md

 Estimates the T2 map using the time series of images.

 ## Direct implementation codes
+The codes solve equations (17) and (18) directly without introducing any FFT based approximations.

 ### main_coilcombined.m
 This file recovers the coil combined Fourier data from 30% uniform random Fourier measurements, without introducing approximations.
 The results obtained are shown in Figure 3 of the paper.